 This easy Beef Bourguignon will wow your family and delight your appetite!
 A classic dish of tender beef stew simmered in a hearty sauce prepared with red wine, beef broth, bacon, and mushrooms.
 It’s old fashioned comfort food at its finest.

 - Bacon: I use 5 slices of thick cut bacon, diced.
-You can substitute thin cut bacon or chunks of bacon.

 - Chuck Roast: You’ll need 2 ½ pounds of boneless beef chuck roast, cut into 1-inch cubes.